mvaria/mvaria.github.io/_includes/publications.md

-### <i class="fa fa-balance-scale"></i> Cryptography & Society, Law, and Policy
+### <i class="fa fa-cloud"></i> Applied Cryptography

-I examine the social impact of cryptography and the design of cryptosystems that achieve certain legal and policy objectives.
+I design cryptographic protocols that are tailored to the functionality, security, and performance requirements of specific scenarios.

 <ul>
-{% for link in site.data.lawpolicy.main %}
+{% for link in site.data.appliedcrypto.main %}
 <li>
     <strong>{{ link.title }}</strong>.
     {{ link.authors }}.